 Facilitating student learning in a classroom while avoiding a groupthink teaching style is possible by expanding teaching methods that help learners think creatively.
 This allows them to make connections and challenge reasoning, both of which are important for critical thinking.

 Our learners benefit from direct training in decision-making to prepare them to solve complex problems.
 Expecting them to make decisions by trial and error is simply not enough.
-Instruction in how to debate and present constructive arguments can develop critical thinking skills.
+Instruction on how to debate and present constructive arguments can develop critical thinking skills.
 As learners become familiar and repeat this thinking capability, they are more likely to think, question, and analyze.
 As a result, this reduces the likelihood of them developing a groupthink perspective.

 3. Drone Mentality

 If you have a drone mentality, this means you don’t pay attention to what is going on around you.
-A drone mentality can sneak up on anyone at anytime.
+A drone mentality can sneak up on anyone at any time.
 Daily routines often lead to a drone mentality and can prevent or cause a loss of critical thinking skills.

 This mentality is dangerous in a classroom because learners forget how to respond to new circumstances.
 It also causes them to shy away from challenges for the sake of ease and convenience.